-- Limit sitting to no longer than 30 to 45 minutes at a time.
+- Limit sitting or standing to no longer than 1-2 hours at a time.
 Use chairs with arms.
 You may nap if you are tired, but do not stay in bed all day.
-Frequent, short walks-either indoors or outdoors- are the key to a successful recovery. - Start with smaller goals of walking 300-400 feet or 1 block, 4-5 times a day in order to achieve the larger goal of 1 mile by day 3 or 4. - The decision to resume driving your car is made by the surgeon.
+Frequent, short walks-either indoors or outdoors- are the key to a successful recovery. - Start with smaller goals of walking 300-400 feet or 1 block, 2-3 times a day in order to achieve the larger goal of 1 mile by day 3 or 4. - The decision to resume driving your car is made by the surgeon.
 You should not drive while you are taking narcotic pain medications.